Wakatobi white-eye

 The Wakatobi white-eye (Zosterops flavissimus) is a species of bird in the family Zosteropidae.
-It is endemic to Indonesia, where it is known only from the Wakatobi Islands off SE Sulawesi.
+It is endemic to Indonesia, where it is known only from the Wakatobi Islands off south-eastern Sulawesi.
 It can be distinguished from most other Indonesian white-eyes by its bright yellow belly.
 It was formerly considered a subspecies of the lemon-bellied white-eye (Z. chloris), but it was long known to be reproductively isolated from the rest of the species, and a 2019 genetic study found it to be a distinct species.